Disabled Children's Team (DCT)

 - Severe sensory impairment

-- Complex and severe health problems
+- Complex and severe health problems, including life-limiting conditions

 We may sometimes be able to help children with less severe disabilities if: